✔ No account fees or minimums ✔ Up to 3.80% APY

 Can You Write Checks From a Savings Account?

-If you’re wondering, “Can you write a check from a savings account?” the short answer is no. You can’t write checks from a savings account; instead, you can do so from a checking account, which is designed to provide that specific financial service.
-Savings accounts are primarily for earning interest on your deposits and transferring money occasionally.
+Typically, you can’t write checks from a savings account.
+Instead, you can do so from a checking account, which is designed to provide that specific financial service.
+Savings accounts are primarily for earning interest on your deposits and only occasionally transferring money.

 Key Points

-• Writing checks from a savings account is not possible; it can only be done from a checking account.
+• Writing checks from a savings account is usually not possible; it can typically only be done from a checking account.

 • Checks are still important for certain transactions, such as apartment rental deposits and secure mailing of payments.